Aresiel/Aternos-Guide/pinging.md

 ## Do
  - Alex
  - Doggo (can spam ping) (mostly for anime)
- - Flitz (not for support)
+ - Miata (not for support)
  - Jenny (for support)
 ## Don't
  - Roman
- - Joakim
+ - Marvin
  - Matthias
- - Julian
- - Fridge
- - Hexeption
+ - Julam
- - Jasper
+ - Artemis
  - Kurt
- - Domi